iam-veeramalla/aws-devops-zero-to-hero/README.md

 **Project:** You'll configure an Elastic Load Balancer for an application, define target groups, and observe the load balancing behavior across instances.

-## Day 27: 500 AWS interview questions and answers topic wise for interviews.
+## Day 27: 500 AWS interview questions and answers topic-wise for interviews.

-This day focuses on learning how to migrate applications to AWS cloud.
-What are the most popular strategies and tools used to achieve the cloud migration.
+This day focuses on learning how to migrate applications to the AWS cloud.
+What are the most popular strategies and tools used to achieve cloud migration?

 ## Day 28: AWS Cloud Migration Strategies and Tools

-This day focuses on learning how to migrate applications to AWS cloud.
-What are the most popular strategies and tools used to achieve the cloud migration.
+This day focuses on learning how to migrate applications to the AWS cloud.
+What are the most popular strategies and tools used to achieve cloud migration?

 ## Day 29: AWS Best Practices and Job Preparation

-On the final day, you'll review best practices for AWS services, including security, cost optimization and performance.
+On the final day, you'll review best practices for AWS services, including security, cost optimization, and performance.

 ## Day 30: AWS Project with RDS